- Practice Areas

 If you violated your probation or stand accused of doing so, you may want a knowledgeable and aggressive defense team on your side.
 At the Law Offices of M.J.
 Snyder, LLC, we investigate what happened, uncover the facts of the case, and fight to protect our client’s rights.

-Our Philadelphia probation violation defense lawyer wants to hear about your case as quickly as possible following your re-arrest.
+Our Philadelphia criminal defense lawyer wants to hear about your case as quickly as possible following your re-arrest.
 We understand how serious Philadelphia courts take probation violations and are ready to go to work for you to mitigate the impact this could have on your life.

 A Probation Violation Conviction Could Mean Incarceration